kagjerde/MMM-FloGraph/README.md

 ![Layout 1](Screenshot.png)

-When used in combination with the "siste" module MMM-Flo, the display will show both the table and graph:
+When used in combination with the "sister" module [MMM-Flo](), the display will show both the table and graph:
 ![Layout 1](Screenshot2.png)

 ## Configuration